Are there reserve readings for every class?

 Can I print items found in the Course Reserve system?

 Yes.
 Scanned documents that have been posted to course reserves or documents from other web sites that are available via a link in course reserves can be printed directly from the system.
-If the required reading is from a book, students must borrow the book from the Circulation Desk.
+If the required reading is from a book, students must borrow the book from the Information Services Desk.

 How do I print from Course Reserves in the Library?
 Students can use their UMOne card.
-For assistance with printing, stop by the Reference Desk located on the first floor of the Library.
+For assistance with printing, stop by the Information Services Desk located on the first floor of the Library.

 Obtaining items from the Information Services Desk